SModelS/smodels/docs/manual/source/Installation.rst

 Once the fastlim folders have been added to the database, SModelS auto-detects fastlim results and issues an acknowledgement.

-As discussed above, from v1.1.3 onwards it is also possible to directly download the database binary file using the URLs provided in the `SModelS Database releases page <https://github.com/SModelS/smodels-database-release/releases>`_ .
-Separate URLs are provided for the database including the Fastlim maps, so the user can choose which database to use.

 When using the Fastlim results, please properly cite the fastlim paper; for convenience, a bibtex file is provided in the smodels-fastlim tarball.

 Finally we point out that when converting the Fastlim efficiency maps efficiencies with a relative statistical uncertainty greater than 25%